INTERNATIONAL GRADUATE ADMISSIONS

 International graduate students should submit the following application materials when applying to Mercyhurst University.

-Students with demonstrated English proficiency (IELTS of 6.5+) and who have already earned a bachelor’s degree, are invited to apply for admission to any one of our graduate programs.
+Students with demonstrated English proficiency (IELTS of 6.5+ or TOEFL of 79+) and who have already earned a bachelor’s degree, are invited to apply for admission to any one of our graduate programs.
 Students who wish to apply to master’s degree or graduate certificate programs should complete the following steps:

 - Use our streamlined online application.
 Please inclulde the name of the agency (if applicable) that is assisting you in this process.